 If you do not have a digital phone line yet, you do not need to do anything, we will contact you directly to arrange a time to replace your home alarm device.
 If you are unsure whether you have a digital phone line, or whether you are being moved to one, you should ask your telephone provider.

 How will existing service users be affected?

 All telephone providers in the UK are moving to digital telephone lines and will have completed this work by December 2025.
 To ensure you continue to receive a reliable service when you move to a digital phone line, we will change your analogue home alarm device to a new digital hub.
 The digital hub will connect to Tunstall using 4G/3G/2G wireless technology or via an ethernet cable (if you have a digital line) instead of your analogue phone line.

 We will contact you and arrange a time to visit and replace your current home alarm device with the new digital hub.
 Our aim is to have all analogue home alarm devices changed to digital hubs by December 2025.

 The way you call for help in an emergency and how the operator responds will not change.

 If you need to telephone Rushcliffe Borough Council to talk about your home alarm you can do so on 0115 9819911.

 What if I am new home alarm customer?

-Once we start to move customers onto the new digital hub, all new service users going forward will automatically receive the new digitally ready Seven digital hub.
+All new service users will automatically receive the new digitally ready hub.